abilandz/PH8124/Lecture_7/Lecture_7.md

 Single quotes may not occur between single quotes, even when preceded by a backslash.

 As the last remark, strong quotes appear in a rarely used context, which is outlined here just for completeness's sake.
 Some characters cannot be represented with literal syntax &mdash; instead, we need to use _backslash-escaped characters_ for them.
-The best examples are new line and tab space, which are represented with '\n' and '\t', respectively.
+The best examples are new line and tab space, which are represented with ```\n``` and ```\t```, respectively.
 However, neither **Bash** nor a lot of **Linux** commands by default interpret such backslash-escaped characters.
 For instance:

 ```bash
 echo "Hi\nthere"